typelevel/Laika/docs/02-running-laika/02-library-api.md

 * The blocker passed in the example gives you control over which `ExecutionContext` blocking IO is performed in.

 * The call to `parallel[IO]` builds a transformer that lets you specify entire directories as input and allows to instruct the library which effect type to use (cats-IO in this example).
-There is a second variant, `sequential`, that builds a transformer that accepts individual files, streams or strings as input and output.
+There are two more variants, `sequential`, that processes inputs sequentially as well as an overload for `parallel` that allows to specify the level of parallelism.

 Using a `Transformer` is the most convenient option when you want to go directly from the raw input format (text markup) to the final output format.
 There are also `Parser` and `Renderer` instances that only do one half of the transformation.

-All types, `Transformer`, `Parser` and `Renderer` come in three flavors each.
+All types, `Transformer`, `Parser` and `Renderer` come in two flavors each.
-A simple, pure API for dealing with strings as input and output, a sequential, effectful API for processing individual files and streams and finally a parallel, effectful API for processing entire directories with templates and configuration files in addition to the usual text markup input.
+A simple, pure API for dealing with strings as input and output and a parallel, effectful API for processing entire directories with templates and configuration files in addition to the usual text markup input.